 Cut an onion in half and rub the raw vegetable on the affected area of the foot.
 Repeat this procedure every night before going to bed.
 There’s no need to rinse your feet, just let the onion juice soak into your skin.
 Put on a pair of socks and go to bed.
 Onions are a great remedy for foot calluses and corns because they’re curative and anti-inflammatory.

 Recipe #2 for calluses and corns

 - 1 clove of garlic

 - 1 tablespoon olive oil (15 ml)

-Mash the garlic and the olive oil and cover the surface of the callus.
+Mash the garlic and olive oil together and cover the surface of the callus or corn with the mixture.
 Apply a bandage or cloth over top of the paste and leave it on overnight.
 Wipe it off in the morning, without rinsing.
-Repeat this daily until your problem is gone.
+Repeat this every day until the problem goes away.

 - 1 handful of nettle stems and flowers

 - 1 tablespoon water (15 ml)